mikej/git-intro/git-intro-slides.md

 ^ Git is an example of what is known as a source control system, or version control system.
 This is going to be a brief tour of what a source control system and the problems that it solves.
 With some history of how we've arrived at git along the way.

-^ After that we'll be diving straight into a practical session.
+^ After that we'll be diving straight into a hands on session.

 ^ Before we start can I have a quick check of who has used git already? who has used a different source control too (Subversion etc.)